top of page

 • Ask for the message to be deleted.

-• Do not reply to threats.
+• Don’t reply to threats.

 • Use Report Remove to get it removed from the internet.

-• Report what has happened.
+• Report what’s happened.

-• Get help with how you are feeling.
+• Get help with how you’re feeling.

 Feeling pressured can include: